About Malinda —

 When I am not tackling the world of long-term care,

-I am a professor at Iowa State University, as well as at the Barcelona Executive Business School.
+I am a professor at Iowa State University, as well as Barcelona Executive Business School.
 Helping to make a positive impression on the next generation is incredibly important to me, and my ultimate hope is that they choose to embark on the tough, gritty world of healthcare.
-I have my doctorate degree from MCPHS University in Boston (go Bruins!), my master’s degree from Drake University, and my bachelor’s degree from Iowa State University.
-I love all things Halloween-related, enjoy going for nature walks, write children’s books in my spare time, and will never say no to a glass of Malbec.
+I have my doctorate degree from MCPHS University in Boston (go Bruins!) in health sciences, my master’s degree from Drake University in public administration, and my bachelor’s degree from Iowa State University in journalism.
+I love all things Halloween-related, enjoy going for nature walks, write children’s books in my spare time, and will never say no to a cup of hot tea.

 “Before you are a leader, success is all about growing yourself.
 When you become a leader, success is all about growing others.”